renatols-jf/spboot-chassi/README.md

 - Implement yml configuration for things like validations, and more.
 - Create a circuit breaker or failsafe structure that can be used to wrap calls.
 - Implement structure to enable A/B testing.
+- Enable external configuration initialization, be it from yml or from some tool.